Links, tools and gadgets

 THE ART OF DITKO

 THE ART OF DITKO is a large 208-page hardcover published by IDW a few months ago.
-The bulk of the book is a reprint of 27 ½ short genre stories that Ditko drew for Charlton comics in various stints with the company between 1954 and 1976.
+The bulk of the book is a reprint of 27 ½ short genre stories that Steve Ditko drew for Charlton comics in various stints with the company between 1954 and 1976.
 All of the stories are reproduced in full colour with the printed comics as the source.
 Most of the scripts are uncredited, except for one by Nick Cuti.
 Not mentioned in the book, but Steve Skeates has previously verified that he wrote one of them, and recently Bhob Stewart has written that he and Russ Jones wrote one of the later ones.
-Several of the others were probably written by Joe Gill.
+Most of the others were probably written by Joe Gill.

 In addition to the stories, there are 10 covers from Charlton reprinted.
 The rest of Ditko's career is represented by the reproduction of a dozen pages of original artwork, which includes examples of the Marvel super-heroes, the short "Atlas" fantasy/sci-fi stories that preceded them, two pages from Ditko's brief period drawing for Warren's black and white magazines, a Mr. A page and a few others.
 There are also a few short essays.
 Detailed list of the contents and sources over here.